-Observe that coherence completely translates the poperty of being equidistant from a flag code to its projected codes and vice versa.
+Observe that consistency completely translates the property of being equidistant from a flag code to its projected codes and vice versa.
 As a particular case of equidistant flag codes, we mention the family of optimum distance flag codes.